Hyundai Universe: Design

-The model lineup includes “Classic” and “Luxury” trim levels in the standard deck “Space” variant, while the “Noble” trim level in the high deck “Xpress” variant stands at the top of the range.
-Additional trim levels for Korean domestic models includes “Comfort” and “Elegance” for the Space variant as well as “Prime” and “Noble Queen” for the Xpress variant.
-The “Limousine” trim level introduced for VIP class is the ultimate in luxury and comfort.
+The model lineup includes "Classic" and "Luxury" trim levels in the standard deck "Space" variant, while the "Noble" trim level in the high deck "Xpress" variant stands at the top of the range.
+Additional trim levels for Korean domestic models includes "Comfort" and "Elegance" for the Space variant as well as "Prime" and "Noble Queen" for the Xpress variant.
+The "Limousine" trim level introduced for VIP class is the ultimate in luxury and comfort.
 The difference between each trim levels lies primarily on the features adapted per application such as aesthetics, engine power output, suspension type, passenger capacity, and interior configuration.
 The Universe is also offered in right-hand drive orientation and can also be equipped with an on-board restroom, wheel chair lift, or an emergency door.

 Models

 The Universe was designed by Hyundai Motor Company Jeonju Design Center.
 It was based on a rebadged Hyundai Bus Chassis.
+Starting in 2019, a long-axis model called EX was released.
 The variants include: